15 of the best fiction novels of all time

 The novel, Gertrude was first published in 1910.
 It tells the story of Gertrude Laffert, a young girl struggling to find her place in the world.
 Exploring themes of identity, self-discovery, it searches for meaning in life.

 It is one of Hesse’s early works and is known for its poetic and philosophical style.
 Considered to be a classic of German literature, Gertrude is one of the best fiction novels of all time, and an important work of literature.
-Hesse was known for his exploration of the human psyche and spirituality which used to great effect in Gertrude.
+Hesse was known for his exploration of the human psyche and spirituality which he used to great effect in Gertrude.

 It is a book I never tire of reading.